MicroConf is a conference for microprenuers & bootstrapped companies. It’s held once a year in Las Vegas as well as Europe.

 The other one is called MicroConf Growth, aimed at established businesses looking to grow.

-Below you can find my notes on the some of the speaker presentations & tips I found valuable from the Growth Edition.
+Below you can find my raw notes on some of the speaker presentations & tips I found valuable from the Growth Edition.

 I apologize for the short-hand in a lot of them, however, I’m publishing them since a lot of you asked.